edelmann/pouta-virtualcluster/README.rst

   - go to *Access and Security -> Keypairs -> Create/Import Keypair*

-* Boot a new VM from the latest CentOS 6 image that is provided by CSC
+* Boot a new VM

   - go to *Instances -> Launch Instance*
-  - Image: Latest public Centos image (CentOS 6.6 at the time of writing)
-  - Flavor: tiny
+  - Flavor: hpc-gen1.1core (maybe 'standard.tiny could work as well?)
   - Keypair: select your key
   - Security Groups: select only *bastion*
   - Network: select the desired network (you probably only have one, which is the default and ok)